Peace Kanwal

-Peace Kanwal (born 16 December, in the 1930s) is an Indian film actress and artist.
+Peace Kanwal (born 16 December, in the 1930s) is an Indian film actress and painter.

 Early life

 Kanwal was born in Amritsar, the daughter of Indriyaas (Andrew) Munshilal Kanwal.
 Both parents were from Rajput families; her father was a Christian missionary and a doctor at hospitals in Agra and Amritsar.
 She was admitted to Ludhiana Medical College.

 Career

 While in medical school, Kanwal won a national beauty contest in 1953, and followed an acting career instead.
 She appeared in several films between 1953 and 1991, including Dil-E-Nadaan (1953), Barati (1954), Kismet (1956), Barsaat Ki Raat (1960), Aarti (1962), Aasmaan (1982), and Woh Subah Kabhi to Aayegi (1991).
 She endorsed Kaminia Toiletries, including hair products, soap, and makeup; the product line's name was similar to that of her character, Kamini, in Dil-E-Nadaan.

 Kanwal is a painter and has exhibited her art internationally, including a 1974 solo show in New York City.
 She is active on behalf of the War Widows Organization, Friends of Children, and Lioness Club.